vistadataproject/documents/README.md

 Many of the 3500 RPCs bypass the Fileman API and Data Dictionary, writing direct to MUMPS global storage.
 Bypassing the FM API means that Fileman security and auditing measures are bypassed, creating a significant security gap.
 In addition, this makes the data inaccessible to any other applications or by any other method other than by writing yet more custom MUMPS RPCs (The read and write RPCs are completely distinct from each other).
 The only means to access or interface to new data is to write new MUMPS RPCs using the Terminal-based Actions-centric security, in addition to custom RPC MUMPS security code.

 #### Future: VISTA Data Model-Based

+VA VISTA's data model - the roadmap to all of VA's institutional and clinical know-how and data - has evolved organically over the past 35 years, but has not been surfaced or leveraged in computable form.
+Now, for the first time, this data model will be comprehensively exposed and fully taken advantage of.

 All interfacing is through a single,  secure, symmetric read-write Master VISTA Data Model using modern, web-standard languages and tools.
-The read data model is identical to the write data model, making client access simpler.
+The read data model is identical to the write data model, making client transactions much simpler.
 Secure access to all VISTA data is through an ABAC security-enhanced Master VISTA Data Model (MVDM).

 All external interfaces and functionality are Model-driven, language-agnostic, client-agnostic, Fileman API compliant,  and secured with both existing Kernel authentication, in addition to new modern, industry-standard, patient-centric, attribute-based access control (ABAC).